OTRF/OSSEM/data_dictionaries/zeek/network-observations/README.md

 # Zeek Network Observations Event Logs

-Zeek metadata collected about certificates, software, hosts, it has seen over time
+Data collected about certificates, software, hosts, modbus, software, services/applications, etc.. that it has seen over time.
+Example, the various software seen by a host over time.

 ## Data Dictionaries